elsemeow/game-of-life/README.md

 ### 1. Grid setup

 Use the sliders to set the width and height of the playing field.
 The default grid sizes are from `1x1` to `1000x1000` elements.
-Once the desired values are selected, click "Create Grid".
+Once the desired values are selected click "Create Grid".

 ### 2. Drawing

-In this state, 4 types of tools are available to you:
+In this state 4 types of tools are available to you:

 - "Pencil" - draws cells on the grid with the mouse;
 - "Eraser" - erases the cells on the grid with the mouse;
-- "Pan" - control the camera, to do this, hold down the left mouse button and move the mouse in any direction;
+- "Pan" - control the camera, to do this hold down the left mouse button and move the mouse in any direction;
 - "Clear" - completely clears the grid.

 In the lower right corner is information about the current state of the game.